USDA-ARS-NWRC/awsm_test_cases/README.md

 docker run usdaarsnwrc/awsm:develop
 ```

-# Running Each Test Case
+# Running each test case
 There are two tests cases in this `awsm_test_cases` repo.
 They are the Tuolumne
 River Basin and the Boise River Basin.
 In order to run these cases using the
 AWSM Docker image, the correct folders must be mounted to the Docker image, and